School Ground Greening

 We encourage students to participate in the planting program as it provides a great opportunity to educate them about the importance of trees while cultivating a sense of responsibility for the natural environment.
 Schools are responsible for getting in contact with their area supervisor and calling Ontario One Call to identify any underground facilities that could interfere with planting.

-If you think your school would benefit from receiving donation trees and you would like to apply for this program, please send an email to email@example.com for further information, or call 905-336-1158, ext.
-2329.
+If you think your school would benefit from receiving donation trees and you would like to apply for this program, please click this link and complete the School Ground Greening Application form (PDF).
+Once the form is complete, please email it to email@example.com.